What is the Difference Between Inbound and Outbound Call Centers?

 1) Appointment setting

-Outbound agents schedule meetings or appointments between the customer or lead and the assigned salesperson.
+Outbound agents schedule meetings or setting appointments between the customer or lead and the assigned salesperson.
 They will confirm the best time and date for the current or potential client to interact with a company representative.
 The agent should be efficient and accurate but also engaging, to keep the prospect motivated to stay in touch.

 2) Lead generation